omgmog/talk-cardboctober/talk.md

 ![](images/dummies.png)
 ## VR for dummies

-^ Here's how you can get up and running with VR using JavaScript and Google Cardboard
+^ For example, here's how you can get up and running with VR using JavaScript and Google Cardboard

 ---
 ```html